 Crossing symmetric: Symbolizes a simple crossing without switches.
 One track is rotated 45 degrees to the left and the other is rotated 45 degrees to the right.

 Some track types can be configured to be longer then only one square on the track diagram.
 The number represents the length in squares of the track.

-The position of the track in squares from the left of the track diagram.
+The position of the element in squares from the left of the track diagram.
 Counting starts at zero.
 If an element is bigger then one square the square at the top left is relevant for the counting.

-The position of the track in squares from the top of the track diagram.
+The position of the element in squares from the top of the track diagram.
 Counting starts at zero.
 If an element is bigger then one square the square at the top left is relevant for the counting.